 By the end of the story, once the spell is broken and Prince Kermit is returned to his froggy form, he graciously thanks Princess Piggy and is ready to take his leave when she manipulates him into marrying her instead.
 Though not out of character for Piggy, her threatening demeanor is nonetheless a little uncomfortable.
 Believe it or not, however, this is actually a toned-down version; in some tellings of the original story, the princess gets so mad at the frog that she throws him against a wall, and once he hits, he turns back into a prince.

 I think it’s worth pointing out here that the Brothers Grimm didn’t actually make up any of these stories themselves.
-The Grimms were actually 19th-century linguists who traveled around Europe studying the evolution of the different languages spoken on the continent.
+The Grimms were actually 19th-century linguists who traveled around Europe studying the evolution of the Germanic dialects spoken on the continent.
+(They were primarily interested in the German language, but I believe their studies probably took them beyond the borders of what we now know as Germany.)
 During the course of their studies, they listened to people tell their folktales and decided to write them down and compile them in book form.
 Over the intervening centuries, the Grimms’ versions have been bowdlerized and retranslated within an inch of their lives, but because they started out as folktales in the oral tradition, there’s no real “definitive” version of Grimms’ fairy tales.
 Or if there is, that’s a debate I’m not interested in having right now.

 In any case, even the more violent version of this story, in which the princess throws the transformed prince against the wall, would still be in character for Piggy.
 In fact, since the Grimm Brothers’ versions of fairy tales tend to be darker and more gruesome than the more commonly known versions today, it will be interesting to see how Jackson handles them, but I’m not concerned as the original Phantom is also a dark and gruesome story that Jackson nevertheless managed to make silly and funny and Muppety.